jrsacher/jrsacher.github.io/s1b/review.md

 ### Protocols that make the internet work

++ IP - Internet Protocol
+  + Your unique address on the internet
+  + IPv4 vs IPv6
 + DHCP - Dynamic Host Configuration Protocol
   + Assigns your device an _IP address_ (ex: 10.75.234.190)
 + DNS - Domain Name Service